DTX may refer to any of the following:

 With physical dimensions of 8.0 inches by 9.6 inches, a DTX motherboard allowed for two expansion slots.
 A somewhat smaller version was also developed, called the Mini-DTX, having dimensions of 8.0 inches by 6.7 inches.

-The DTX form factor provided a lower cost of manufacturing, due to the fewer layers of printed circuit board wiring required to make the board.
-It was intended to be an industry standard for small form factor computers, like the Shuttle "SFF" design.
-DTX motherboards are backward compatible with the ATX form factor, fitting in computer cases designed for ATX motherboards.
-It also works with a standard power supply, requiring the same 24-pin power connector that the ATX motherboard requires.
+The DTX form factor provided a lower cost of manufacturing because it used fewer layers of printed circuit board wiring.
+It was intended to be an industry standard for small computers, like the Shuttle "SFF" design.
+DTX motherboards are backward compatible with the ATX form factor, fitting into the same-sized cases, and utilizing the same 24-pin power connector.